zemirco/old-zemirco.github.io/source/_posts/2013-04-13-how-to-pass-javascript-variables-from-a-server-to-angular.markdown

 title: "How to pass JavaScript variables from a server to Angular.js"
 comments: true
 categories:
+twitter_desc: "Three different solutions for passing data from Express.js to an Angular.js controller"
 ---

 I came across the problem of sending JavaScript variables from my backend,